crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 ## Learning objectives

 * Become familiar with defensive security and offensive security paradigms
-* Recognize blue teams as an organization's cybersecurity defensive cadre&#x20;
+* Recognize blue teams as an organization's cybersecurity defensive cadre
 * Recognize SOC as the operational arm of blue teams
 * Understand the focus of SIRT/CSIRT in incident response for escalated SOC events
 * Understand how the roles of ethical hackers and red teams intersect and transverse